-To make the loan process easy to implement, navigate and disburse, an RLP short form application is reviewed for approval within 3 business days.
-There are no credit checks and zero 0%) interest charges applied.
+To make this zero interest loan process easy to implement, navigate and disburse, an RLP short form application is reviewed for approval within 3 business days.
 The fund's revolving balance is secured by a replenishment system based on monthly payment requisitions to RSMP that require the loan to be repaid within 90 days.

-RSMP partnered with REDCO from the City of Rochester to administer the loan disbursements and repayments for a minimal administrative fee.
+RSMP partnered with the Rochester Economic Development Corporation (REDCO) to administer from the City of Rochester to administer the loan disbursements and repayments for a minimal administrative fee.
 The fund was seeded with an initial contribution from Savin of \$100,000 and the RJSCB authorized a \$150,000 contribution of restitution dollars the State Attorney General audit settlement with certain Phase I prime contractors, making a total of \$250,000 available to Phase II loan applicants.
 To date, there have been ten (10) loan applications received; all were disbursed and all have been repaid.
-During the 2019-2020 fiscal year, only one application was received and a \$10,000 loan was issued on March 4, 2020.